 Homeowners new to the task of plant selection may be overwhelmed by all of the types of shrubs there are to choose from.
 With so many choices available, how does one know where to begin in making an intelligent selection?
-An organizing principle -- plus some guidance from someone (namely, yours truly) who has been buying shrubs for decades -- may furnish just the help that you are seeking.
+It can help to start with the basic shrub categories and what they tell you about plant behavior.

-- Notice that #2 represents something of a sweet spot, potentially offering both showy blooms and foliage that does not quit.
-In reality, however, the choices within category #2 that live up to this ideal can be rather limited.
+Notice that broadleaf evergreens represent something of a sweet spot, potentially offering both showy blooms and foliage that does not quit.
+In reality, however, the choices within this category that live up to this ideal can be rather limited.

 Watch Now: 8 Essentials of Caring for Shrubs

-If you are looking to install a privacy screen consisting of living plants, then (assuming that your need for privacy does not come and go) you will want plants that keep their leaves year-round.
+If you are looking to install a privacy screen consisting of living plants, then you will want plants that keep their leaves year-round.
 Otherwise, neighbors would have a clear view of your property during the winter.
 In this instance, evergreen shrubs are a clear choice.

 But in other circumstances, instead of an emphasis on restricting the public's gaze, your focus may be on just the opposite: namely, on attracting attention to your landscaping.
 You may desire a shrub that says, "Look at me, look at me!"
-When it is a real attention-grabber that you want -- a specimen plant -- then you very likely want something with showy flowers.
+When it is a real attention-grabber—a specimen plant—that you want, then you're probably looking for something with showy flowers.
 Frequently, you get a two-for-one deal with the deciduous shrubs: a floral showcase in spring and a fall-foliage showcase in autumn.

-- Korean spice viburnum: a "triple threat," sporting flowers in spring that are fragrant as well as pretty, plus nice fall color.
+- Korean spice viburnum: This one is a "triple threat," sporting flowers in spring that are fragrant as well as pretty, plus nice fall color.

-- 'Blue Chip' butterfly bush: makes your property the go-to spot in the neighborhood for colorful butterflies; listed as a non-invasive type.
+- 'Blue Chip' butterfly bush: These make your property the go-to spot in the neighborhood for colorful butterflies; listed as a non-invasive type.

-- 'Goldflame' and 'Gold Mound' spireas: do not forget the importance of spring foliage!
+- 'Goldflame' and 'Gold Mound' spireas: These won't let you forget the importance of spring foliage!

-- Stewartstonian azalea: an example of a broadleaf evergreen that gives you both a spring display of flowers and good fall color.
+- Stewartstonian azalea: This is an example of a broadleaf evergreen that gives you both a spring display of flowers and good fall color.

-- Mountain laurel: native-plant enthusiasts of the Northeastern USA will appreciate it as "one of their own," with showy flowers, to boot.
+- Mountain laurel: These are prized by native-plant enthusiasts of the northeastern USA as "one of their own," with showy flowers to boot.

-- Holly plants: an essential shrub for those in love with "all things Christmas".
+- Holly plants: These are essential shrubs for those in love with "all things Christmas".